 Breakfast Cinnamon Rolls never tasted so good!
 Red Raspberry Pie Crust Cinnamon Rolls are a dream.
 Lovely Homemade Pie Crust is spread with Red Raspberry Jam, sprinkled with cinnamon-sugar and rolled up and baked to perfection.
 Then after cooling, or not, Red Raspberry Pie Crust Cinnamon Rolls are ready to eat.

-My younger brothers and I would always fight for the Pie Crust Cinnamon Rolls when we were growing up and would shovel them in our mouths as soon as we got home from school.
+My younger brothers and I would always fight over the Pie Crust Cinnamon Rolls when we were growing up.
+We would shovel them into our mouths as soon as we got home from school.
 Dad would eat his in a bowl filled with cream or milk.
 And every now and then, I would sit down with a large slab of Pie Crust Cinnamon Roll and top it off with about five scoops of vanilla ice cream. 🙂 These lovely cinnamon rolls never ever made it to breakfast because we scarfed them down so quickly they were usually gone by the evening.
 They really are, however, a great breakfast or brunch treat.

 Red Raspberry Pie Crust Cinnamon Rolls are great for holiday breakfasts, brunches, special occasions, tailgating parties, or just because.
 Any time I make up a pie, I purposely make up enough dough to make up at least one Pie Crust Cinnamon Roll of some flavor to go along with it.
 I’ve made Apricot Pie Crust Cinnamon Rolls and Peach Pie Crust Cinnamon Rolls lately.
 You can use any flavor jam or jelly, homemade or otherwise, fresh fruit or combinations of fruit, they all turn out wonderfully.